satadhi/ephemeral-chat-app/README.md

 ## App Functionality

-- 🔹 Users can **create or join unlimited chat groups**
+- Create or join unlimited chat rooms instantly — no friction, no limits.

-- 🔹 Messages are **broadcast live** via WebSockets
-- 🔹 Messages are **pushed to Kafka**, then consumed and rebroadcast
-- 🔹 All messages **auto-expire** (2–5 mins) and are then removed from memory
+- Real-time messaging powered by WebSockets for blazing-fast delivery.

+- Messages flow through Kafka pipelines, ensuring scalable, reliable distribution.

+- No message lasts forever — all chats auto-expire within 2–5 minutes, keeping conversations fresh and memory-light.

-- 🔹 No message is ever stored on disk or in a database
+- Zero storage footprint — we don’t store messages on disk or in any database.

+- Instantly see a live list of active chat rooms — join any ongoing conversation with a click.

+- When a room dies, it disappears — inactive rooms are auto-cleaned for a clutter-free experience.

+- A built-in status bar shows real-time system events, helping users and devs alike understand what’s happening under the hood.

+- Accidentally refreshed the page?
+No problem — you’re still connected.
+Just pull the latest chat state manually to get back in sync.
 ---

 ## Tech Stack